iAndyHD3/image2gd/README.md

 - Wait for the image to process
 - An info box will pop up when it's done

+# Known bugs
+- The import image process is not stopped when exiting the editor, you need to stop it manually by opening level settings and clicking on the button
+- When the percentage is very close to 100% it displays incorrectly

 ### Bugs / Suggestions
 Open an issue for bugs or suggestions